OpenCTI-Platform/docs/docs/administration/csv-mappers.md

 # CSV Mappers

 In OpenCTI, CSV Mappers allow to parse CSV files in a STIX 2.1 Objects.
-The mappers are created and configured by users with Manage CSV mappers capability and then made available to users who import CSV files, for instance inside a report or in global import view, and want to extract information inside these files.
+The mappers are created and configured by users with the Manage CSV mappers capability and then made available to users who import CSV files, for instance inside a report or in the global import view, and want to extract information inside these files.

 ## Principles